Politics - Japan Policy Forum

 New Class Society, Transformation of Hardcore Conservative Base

-Hashimoto Kenji, Professor, Faculty of Human Sciences, Waseda University “This book seems to have predicted the results of the Upper House election and the subsequent political situation.”
+“This book seems to have predicted the results of the Upper House election and the subsequent political situation.”
 In his highly acclaimed new book, Atarashii Kaikyu Shakai (A new class society), which has garnered much attention, Hashimoto Kenji examines the expanding “underclass” and the transformation of the Liberal Democratic Party’s (LDP) core support base.
 He also proposes the path the LDP should take.
 The shock of the Upper House election results and “A New Class Society” Nearly a month before the Upper House election on July 20, 2025, I published a book titled “A New Class Society: The End of Widening Inequality Revealed by the Latest Data.”
 I finished writing the manuscript in February of that year, so the book does not mention the election.
-Immediately after the election, however, I received inquiries and interview ... ...
+Immediately after the election, however, I received inquiries and interview requests from several media outlets asking if the book ... ...
 [Read more]

 No.1